-- There are rulers at the top and on the left of the canvas, to help with grid and guideline placement. - Scrollbars are available to the right and bottom to move around on the canvas. - The color palette is near the bottom of the window.
+- The tool controls bar just below adjusts to the currently selected tool.
+It displays the tool's options. - Vertically on the left, the toolbox contains the main drawing tools.
+Only one tool can be selected at once. - The large blank area is the canvas, where the image is edited. - A black outline represents the visible page area. - On the right side of the window, there are two toolbars.
+To the left is the commands bar which gives quick access to common commands, which are also available via the dropdown menus.
+If not all the commands are shown, there is a right-facing arrow that gives access to the hidden choices. - To the right is the snap controls bar.
+We suggest you deactivate snapping for now, by pressing the topmost button in the bar, or by pressing %. - There are rulers at the top and on the left of the canvas to help with grid and guideline placement. - Scrollbars are available to the right and bottom to move around on the canvas. - The color palette is near the bottom of the window.
 Its most basic usage is to change the fill color of an object.
-See also The Color Palette. - At the very bottom, the status bar provides information such as the colors of the selected object, layers, cursor coordinates, zoom level and page rotation.
+See also The Color Palette. - At the very bottom, the status bar provides information such as the colors of the selected object, layers, cursor coordinates, and zoom level.
 It also contains a field where Inkscape can display helpful texts, such as the number and type of selected objects, or tips about keyboard shortcuts and usage hints.
-Whenever Inkscape doesn't do what you think it should be doing, look here first. - Dialogs for specific functionality will by default appear attached to the right of the canvas, in the docking area.
+Whenever Inkscape doesn't do what you think it should be doing, look here first. - Dialogs for specific functionality are available will by default appear attached to the right of the canvas, in the docking area.